VRSpeedruns/VRSpeed.run/docs/latestwrs.js.md

 ### `latestWRsLoad()`

+This function is called on page load (from `onLoad()`) if currently on the homepage.
 This instantiates the WR container page element variable, then calls `getLatest()`.

 ### `getLatest()`